WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What is the cluster history?

 Clusters are a property of a Bitcoin wallet with strong coin-control and good labeling.
-When you use Wasabi, you must label every coin that you receive with the involved parties.
+When you use Wasabi, you must label every coin that you receive with the observers.
 The reason why this is important, is that your "wallet" is really just a collection of coins (similar to a physical wallet, not to a bank account).
 When you receive coins from somewhere to a labeled address, Wasabi will store the label locally on your device, for example: